Fisher (animal): Literature

 One of the first mentions of fishers in literature occurred in The Audubon Book of True Nature Stories.
 Robert Snyder relates a tale of his encounter with fishers in the woods of the Adirondack Mountains of New York.
 He recounts three sightings, including one where he witnessed a fisher attacking a porcupine.

 In Winter of the Fisher, Cameron Langford relates a fictional encounter between a fisher and an aging recluse living in the forest.
 The recluse frees the fisher from a trap and nurses it back to health.
 The fisher tolerates the attention, but being a wild animal, returns to the forest when well enough.
 Langford uses the ecology and known habits of the fisher to weave a tale of survival and tolerance in the northern woods of Canada.

-Fishers are mentioned in several other books, including The Blood Jaguar (an animal shaman), Ereth's Birthday (a porcupine hunter), Egg Marks The Spot (treasure hunter, main antagonist) and in The Sign of the Beaver, where a fisher is thought to have been caught in a trap.
+Fishers are mentioned in several other books, including The Blood Jaguar (an animal shaman), Ereth's Birthday (a porcupine hunter), Egg Marks The Spot (a treasure hunter), and in The Sign of the Beaver, where a fisher is thought to have been caught in a trap.

-Popular culture

-The animal's common name is used for a minor league baseball team, the New Hampshire Fisher Cats.